Presenting a tutorial, paper, demo, or panel? Here's what to do.

 - Click "Update authors" at the top right.

-- Select the radio button for the primary "Speaker."
+- Select the radio button for the primary "Presenter."
 If more than one author will present, all presenters can indicate their participation when registering for the conference.
+We just want to make sure that one person is registered, and this lets us know who to contact if nobody registers.

 Unless you have been otherwise notified, your paper or demo presentation will fit into a 20-minute or 10-minute time slot.
 You can confirm your presentation time and duration in the schedule.
 Presentations in a given session are back-to-back, so your Q&A time will allow the next presenter to set up their laptop or USB drive.
 Please be considerate of others and limit your presentation to the time allotted; a timekeeper will notify you when you have a few minutes left.